-Purpose: Agenda items will include the review of the KHFN, NHS Intermodal Connectors, and any upcoming planning items that would change those documents in the future.
-Committee will also discuss Rail Fright Loading/Unloading Locations.
+Purpose: Agenda will include discussion of remaining work program items and any upcoming planning items or projects that would change those documents in the future.
+Will attempt to host a speaker from KYTC or FHWA.

 IV.
-Spring/Summer-Local County Meetings
+Spring/Summer- Local County Meetings

-Purpose: Local County meetings to discuss current need and any particular issues that need to be addressed via a new CHAF project.
+Purpose: Local County meetings to discuss current need and any particular issues that need to be addressed via a new or modified CHAF project.